On your application, we require you to provide the following information about your education history:

 - Language proficiency

-We do not prefer a particular curriculum of undergraduate study.
+We do not prefer a particular educational institution or curriculum of undergraduate study.
 Instead, we look at how you have challenged yourself throughout your academic career and how you have performed.

 A U.S. bachelor’s degree or equivalent is required for admission to the Stanford MBA Program.
 Only under rare circumstances will we consider exceptions to this policy.